Earn your certifications online with ACLS Training Center!

 ACLS Training Center makes it convenient for medical professionals to take online courses and get certified.
 ACLS Training online is ideal for busy professionals with minimal time to attend hands on testing.
 With ACLS Training Center, a skills check isn’t necessary in order to receive your ACLS, BLS or PALS certification or recertification.
 It’s as easy as signing up, studying up and passing the test.

-Once you pass the test, you will be able to download an instant provider card.
-We will also put your physical card in the mail within one business day.
-This mean that you can use our service and become certified 24/7 without the hassle of scheduling a skills test or working around other people's schedules.
+Once you pass the test, you will be able to download an instant provider eCard.
+We will also put your physical certificate in the mail within one business day if requested.
+This mean that you can use our service and become certified 24/7 without the hassle of scheduling a skills test or working around other people’s schedules.

 We want all of our customers who sign up with us to be fully satisfied with our BLS, ACLS and PALS recertification and certification classes.
-So, all of our courses come with a six-month refund guarantee.
+So, all of our courses come with a 60 days refund guarantee.
 We offer this unprecedented guarantee simply for your peace of mind.

 If you purchase more than one of our ACLS, BLS or PALS training courses, our online shopping cart will give you an automatic discount of up to 15%.